 |Train||about +150 / -150 degrees|

-- ^All battleships had the later versions of the P13 mounting by the start of World War II.
+- ^The Mark 13 was primarily used to arm battleships.
+All battleships had the later mods of the P13 mounting by the start of World War II.
+The Mark 15 was a long-recoil type used primarily on smaller ships.

 - ^During World War II, Escort Carriers of the Bogue class (CVE-9) traded their two 5"/51 (12.7 cm) guns for two 5"/38 guns.